abilandz/NAT3054/Lecture_2/git.md

         new file:   someFile.txt
 ```

-If one or more files were added to the staging area by mistake, as the above message says, they can be removed simply with the command **git rm --cached**.
+If one or more files were added to the staging area by mistake, they can be removed simply with the command **git rm --cached** as the above message says.
 On the other hand, if after adding a file to the staging area we still want to make some changes in that file before making the final commit, we first edit that file, and then stage it again with the **git add** command.

 Finally, when no further changes for the time being are planned in the staged files, we can commit all staged files permanently to the Git repository using the **git commit** command :